Why is open source IoT important for my business?

 The challenges that professionals encountered with implementing IoT solutions, according to research, conducted by IDC.
 (2)

-How to start with IoT?
+5 approaches to start with IoT?

 To overcome those challenges we present five approaches for professionals to make starting with IoT less daunting, while limiting the risks and increasing the chances of success.